 They Make Large Purchases More Affordable

-If you have planned and budgeted for an expensive purchase, getting a 0% purchase credit card is an ideal way to pay in instalments over an extended period.
+If you have planned and budgeted for an expensive purchase, getting a 0% purchase credit card is ideal for paying in instalments over an extended period.
 In this case, you should make a note of when the promotional balance period ends – most commonly around 18 months – and divide the total spent by those months.
-If you only repay the minimum amount each month you will still owe money when the standard rate is introduced and will start paying interest.
-This is one of the main traps sensible borrows fall in to.
+If you only repay the minimum amount each month, you will still owe money when the standard rate is introduced and will start paying interest.
+This is one of the main traps sensible borrowers fall into.